bbauska/W3Cx-1of5-CSS.0x/README.md

 The way Web pages look has changed a lot over the years, mostly because the technology has come a really long way.
 But as Web sites change, we can look at them as a brief history of the development of technology and also the development of design.

-Let\'s take a look at Web sites in the very early 90's.
+Let&#39;s take a look at Web sites in the very early 90's.
 There, after CSS was invented, were a lot of crazy graphics a lot of marquees a lot of moving text, mostly because we were all so excited to that we had this new tool and we could do so many fun things with it.

 I know I am guilty of having lots of cursors with dragging gifs behind them and marquee titles, but slowly after all the designers had too much fun, we realized that when you make your Web page really busy, it's really hard to get your user to focus on exactly what you want them focus on.
 So those things went out of style.

 We then moved into the HTML 'tabled' era.

-That\'s where people were using tables to structure their Web page.
+That&#39;s where people were using tables to structure their Web page.

 Which makes sense because an HTML table is essentially just a backbone and you can put all of your information in it.

-The problem is, it was a really rigid backbone, and it didn\'t let you really grow or shrink your Web page, and so as we got more screens involved and more Web browsers and more users, we needed to grow out of such a rigid backbone and let us just organize our Web site using relative positioning like we\'ve learned in this course.
+The problem is, it was a really rigid backbone, and it didn&#39;t let you really grow or shrink your Web page, and so as we got more screens involved and more Web browsers and more users, we needed to grow out of such a rigid backbone and let us just organize our Web site using relative positioning like we&#39;ve learned in this course.

 Then there was the 'flash' era, where everything was animated, and we had these huge loading screens and download times and everything looked really nice, and then it really only worked for desktop machines.

-And now that we\'re getting more into a mobile-first world we don\'t have the data to download these giant flash sort of Web sites.
+And now that we&#39;re getting more into a mobile-first world we don&#39;t have the data to download these giant flash sort of Web sites.

 Thanks to CSS3, we now have animations built into CSS, so we can have a little bit of interactivity, but in a much lower impact on our data usage.

-These design trends still pop up every now and then, so it\'s not necessarily a bad thing to use an HTML table, especially if you want to display a table.
+These design trends still pop up every now and then, so it&#39;s not necessarily a bad thing to use an HTML table, especially if you want to display a table.

-And it\'s not necessarily a bad thing to use Flash, but you just have a whole lot more tools at your disposal.
+And it&#39;s not necessarily a bad thing to use Flash, but you just have a whole lot more tools at your disposal.

-It\'s really fun to go and look back at historical Web sites, and pay attention to what they were using, but why they were using it, and wonder if maybe now there\'s a better technology.
+It&#39;s really fun to go and look back at historical Web sites, and pay attention to what they were using, but why they were using it, and wonder if maybe now there&#39;s a better technology.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch5-4-2">5.4.2 Moving pieces</h3>